technix/atrament.ink/docs/atrament-basics/markup.md

 ### Blocks

-You can use `[block]` markup tag to change text appearance.
-Blocks can have specified width and text alignment.
-Several blocks in a row are displayed as one row, so you can create multi-column layout.
+You can use the `[block]` markup tag to change text appearance.
+Blocks can have a specified width and text alignment.
+Several blocks in a row are displayed as one row, so you can create a multi-column layout.

 ```c
 // example of a two-column layout